varalakshmi-g/Frontend-Developer-Interview-preparation/README.md

 Q3: what is the difference between HTML tags and Html elements ?

+Ans: In HTML, the terms HTML tags and HTML elements are often used interchangeably, but they refer to slightly different concenpts.

+A tag is a specific instruction in HTML denoted by the use of angle brackets, while an element is a complete set of tags that defines a specific part of the content on a webpage.
+The term HTML tag often refers to both the opening and closing tags together, making it equivalent to an HTML element in common usage.

 Q4: How can you describe about the use of HTML, CSS and JavaScript while creating a responsive webpage?

 Q5: what are meter tag and progress tags?